Instructions

 Registration (for a video tutorial about registration, click here).

-In order to submit information to the LCP, you must register as a user.
+In order to submit information to the LCP, you must be registered as a user.
 On the registration page, you will be asked for an email address, a password, and (if applicable) an academic affiliation.
-Once you are registered, you will be able to submit information.
+Once you are registered, you are able to submit information to the site.

-When you initially register as a site user, you may also check a box to register yourself as a contributor.
+When you register, you may also check a box to register yourself as a contributor.
 Registering as a contributor creates a profile page.
 On that page you may provide further information such as research interests and specialties, a CV and a photo, a link to an academic website, etc. Profile pages allow people to find out more about LCP contributors and facilitate contact among researchers.
 Profile pages also list all data on the site for which you are listed as the contributor, whether submitted personally or by somebody else on your behalf.
 The data is arranged by category: wares, petro-fabrics, vessels, petrographic information, etc.

 If someone has already registered you on the LCP as a contributor, and you would now like to submit data to the site, then you should register as a user (see above) and contact the LCP editor (aberlin@bu.edu) to have your contributor profile connected to your user account.

-To submit data, select Submit from the navigation bar, and choose from the available options.
+To submit data, select Submit from the navigation bar.
 You may submit wares, petro-fabrics, individual vessels and illustrations, petrographic data, kiln site information, bibliographic references, and new contributors.
-You may also submit multiple petrographic items via the batch upload option.

 LCP submission can be partial; you do not need all relevant data about a ware/ware family or vessel in order to submit information.
 For example, user A may submit a ware/ware family name and description; users B and C may submit individual vessels that are made in that ware/ware family; user D may submit a petrographic description and thin-section of one of those submitted vessels.
 In this example, all of this information will appear on the ware/ware family page, with each submission linked to its user(s) and contributor(s).
 In addition each submission appears on its own individual page.
 It is also easy to return at a later date and add new information, or change existing information.